 Positive Credit Reporting - How Will it Affect You?

 Under the new comprehensive credit reporting scheme, lenders will be able to see not just whether you have a serious payment default, they'll also have access to information like whether you've made any late payments.
 The legislation, introduced to Australia in 2014 brings us in line with other countries like US, UK and NZ. .

 However, Comprehensive Credit Reporting (CCR) is currently a voluntary ‘opt-in’ system in Australia.

 Many credit providers continue to use the negative reporting assessment, considering assessing you lending risk based upon only your past applications for credit and any serious payment defaults.
 In August 2016, only 24% of credit providers in Australia have comprehensive data loaded into the primary credit reporting database, Veda (bought by international company Equifax early in 2016).

 Big Banks Reluctant To Share Data, NAB leads the way.

-National Australia Bank are now sharing the new data fields with credit reporting bodies in ‘private mode’ with view to data being public by the end of 2016.
+National Australia Bank is now sharing the new data fields with credit reporting bodies in ‘private mode’ with a view to data being public by the end of 2016.
 Other credit providers who share and use CCR information include Ratesetter, American Express, Toyota Finance, Nimble and FlexiGroup.